vga-256/tomo-rslight/INSTALL.md

 articles from the remote server to create your spool.
 You won't see articles immediately in rslight, please wait 15-30 minutes to begin to see articles appear.

+Upgrading:

+1. Disable cron job and kill any running nntp servers (ps aux | grep nntp)

+2. Run upgrade script and answer promts

+3. Compare upgrade config files in config dir /upgrade and change your exsiting config as necessary

+4. Enable cron job and check that everything works after it runs the first time

 If you have trouble, post to rocksolid.nodes.help and we'll try to help.

 Retro Guy